burrrata/image-viewer/README.md

   </a>
 </h1>

-A web app that allows users to submit a list of URLs that point to images, and then view a slideshow randomly displaying a URL from that list.
+A web app that allows users to submit a text file with a list of image URLs and then view a slideshow that randomly displays images from that list.

 The text file:
 - the file needs to end in .txt